Radon Inspections in the Gulf Breeze, and Pensacola, FL, Area

 What Is Radon?
 Why Do I Need A Radon Inspection?

-The following is from “Building Radon Out, a Step-by-Step Guide on How to Build Radon-Resistant Homes,” published by the U.S. EPA, to help you better understand radon, it’s risks, and ways to control them:
+The following is from “Building Radon Out, a Step-by-Step Guide on How to Build Radon-Resistant Homes,” published by the U.S. Environmental Protection Agency, to help you better understand radon, it’s risks, and ways to control them:

 Radon is a radioactive gas.
 It comes from uranium and radium in soils, which can be found everywhere in the world.
 Uranium is present in rocks such as granite, shale, phosphate and pitchblende.
 Uranium breaks down to radium, which then decays into radon.
 This gas can easily move up through the soil into the atmosphere.
 Natural deposits of uranium and radium, not man-made sources, produce most of the radon present in the air.